theboi/reddit-code-highlight/README.md

 ## About

 A Google Chrome extension (Sorry Safari) to highlight code found on reddit.com, using [highlight.js](https://highlightjs.org/).
+Change highlighter style in the options page via `chrome://extensions/`.

 ## Installation